Skip to Content

 Once you file for Chapter 7, the court will appoint a trustee to handle your bankruptcy case.
 The trustee will be responsible for gathering your assets, selling your property, and paying your creditors.
 Once the trustee has completed these tasks, the court will discharge your remaining debts.

-After you file for Chapter 7, you will not be able to access your bank accounts or other assets until the trustee takes control.
+After you file for Chapter 7, you may have limited access to your bank accounts or other assets until the trustee has reviewed your case and taken any necessary action.
 If you have any concerns about the trustee taking your property, you should speak with an El Cajon Chapter 7 bankruptcy lawyer at Law Offices of Andrew H. Griffin III.

 Don't hesitate to contact Law Offices of Andrew H. Griffin III at (619) 853-3009 to learn more about Chapter 7 bankruptcy and whether it might be right for you.